Pharma QMS: Quality Management Software for Pharmaceutical Manufacturing

 FDA’s guidance on OOS laboratory results requires a structured two-phase investigation.
 Phase 1 is the laboratory investigation: the analyst and supervisor review the test for analyst error, instrument malfunction, or sample preparation error.
 If Phase 1 identifies a root cause, the OOS result may be invalidated and the test repeated.
 If Phase 1 finds no assignable cause, Phase 2 is the full-scale investigation encompassing manufacturing review, additional testing, and batch impact assessment.

 eLeaP’s OOS investigation workflow enforces the two-phase structure.
 Phase 1 fields capture the laboratory review findings with supervisor sign-off.
-The system prevents advancement to Phase 2, invalidation of the result without documented Phase 1 completion.
+The workflow prevents advancement to Phase 2 or invalidation of the result without documented Phase 1 completion.
 Phase 2 records connect to the batch record for the affected lot, the deviation record if a manufacturing root cause is identified, and the CAPA if systemic corrective action is required.
 OOS investigations that exceed defined turnaround time targets generate escalation notifications to quality management.

 Equipment Qualification and Process Validation

-21 CFR Part 211.68 requires that equipment used in drug product manufacturing be of appropriate design, adequate size, and suitably located to facilitate operations and cleaning.
-Equipment qualification — Installation Qualification, Operational Qualification, and Performance Qualification — documents that the equipment was installed correctly, operates within specified parameters, and performs consistently in the process application.
-Process validation under FDA’s 2011 guidance requires Stage 1 (process design), Stage 2 (process qualification), and Stage 3 (continued process verification) documentation.
+21 CFR Part 211.68 requires that automated, mechanical, and electronic equipment used in manufacturing be of appropriate design, adequate size, and suitably located to facilitate operations, and that controls be established for computerized systems.
+Equipment qualification — Installation Qualification (IQ), Operational Qualification (OQ), and Performance Qualification (PQ) — documents that the equipment was installed correctly, operates within specified parameters, and performs consistently in the process application.
+Process validation under FDA’s 2011 Process Validation Guidance requires Stage 1 (process design), Stage 2 (process qualification), and Stage 3 (continued process verification) documentation.

 eLeaP manages qualification and validation documentation within the quality record structure.
 IQ, OQ, and PQ protocols and reports link to the equipment record.
 Requalification triggers — scheduled interval, change control, or deviation event — generate work orders within the system.
 Process validation documentation, including protocols, executed data, and summary reports, is organized within the product record structure.
 When a change control affects a validated process, the change record identifies the revalidation requirement and the validation documentation updates as part of the change closure workflow.